uoitdnalab/SecureContinuousIntegration/README.md

-# SecurityReportWhitepaper
+# SecureContinuousIntegration
-Contains code examples discussed in the whitepaper: A Tool for Security Focused Continuous Integration (June 2016)
+Contains code examples discussed in the paper: A Tool for Security Focused Continuous Integration, submitted to SCAM 2016.